GPurgatorio/Master-Computer-Science-ICT/README.md

   <img src="./assets/nutanix-hci.png" width="600">
 </p>

 The software works with the cooperations of different controller (VMs) in each node (server). **The controller (VM) implements the storage abstraction through the node and it implements also the logical moving of data**.
-Every write keeps a copy on the local server storage exploiting the PCI bus and avoiding the network cap; a copy of the data is given to the controller of another node.
-The read is performed locally gaining high performances.
-The VM is aware that there are two copies of the data so it can exploit this fact.
-Once a drive fails its copy is used to make another copy of the data.
-The write operation is a little bit slower since I need to wait for the 'ack' of the controller in order to keep replicas of the written data on other nodes.
+Every **write keeps a copy on the local server storage** exploiting the PCI bus and avoiding the network cap; a copy of the data is given to the controller of another node.
+The **read is performed locally** gaining high performances.
+The VM is aware that there are two copies of the data so it can exploit this fact. **Once a drive fails its copy is used to make another copy** of the data.
+The write operation is a little bit slower since I need to wait for the 'ack' of the controller in order to keep replicas of the written data on other nodes (sync replica).

 ## SDS - Software Defined Storage
 Software-defined Storage is a term for computer data storage software for **policy-based provisioning and management of data storage** independent of the underlying hardware.
 This type of software includes a storage virtualization to separate storage hardware from the software that manages it.
-It's used to build a distributed system that provides storage services.
+It's used to build a **distributed system that provides storage services**.
 Uses **object-based storage architecture** (objectID, metadata, binary data).

 ## Non-RAID drive architectures
 Also other architectures exist and are used when RAID is too expensive or not required.
  - JBOD ("just a bunch of disks"): multiple hard disk drives operated as individual independent hard disk drives
- - SPAN: A method of combining the free space on multiple hard disk drives from "JBoD" to create a spanned volume
+ - SPAN: A method of combining free space on multiple hard disk drives from "JBoD" to create a spanned volume
  - DAS (Direct-attached storage): a digital storage directly attached to the computer accessing it.

 ## Some consideration about Flash Drives